 Civil Rights and Police Abuse Attorneys

-The Cochran Firm has built and maintained its reputation as a leading Civil Rights law firm by successfully representing hundreds of people who were injured and/or killed by police.
-Obtaining verdicts and settlements worth hundreds of Millions of dollars for the Victims of Police Misconduct, our founder, Johnnie L. Cochran, Jr. and his partners have successfully represented people all over the Country.
-Whether in New York, Abner Louima, (9 Million dollars), Andre Smith, (6.4 Million dollars), Ohio, Tarika Wilson (2.5 Million dollars), Atlanta, Los Angeles, Mississippi, Harvey Hill (Confidential Settlement), or elsewhere across the Country, The Cochran firm has fought for and obtained justice on behalf of police shooting victims, beating victims, false arrest victims and those who have been wrongfully convicted.
-Helping victims like Geronimo Pratt, the wrongfully convicted Black Panther party leader who was freed by Johnnie’s work in 1997 after having served 27 years in prison, the Cochran Firm has maintained its leading role in the Civil rights arena for more than 50 years.
-If you have been mistreated or wronged, please call The Cochran Firm.
-We will fight for you!
+Our founder, Johnnie L. Cochran, Jr., and his partners have successfully represented people all over the country.
+Whether in New York, Abner Louima (9 Million dollars), Andre Smith (6.4 Million dollars), Ohio, Tarika Wilson (2.5 Million dollars), Atlanta, Los Angeles, Mississippi, Harvey Hill (Confidential Settlement), or elsewhere across the country, The Cochran Firm has fought for and obtained justice on behalf of police shooting victims, beating victims, false arrest victims and those who have been wrongfully convicted.

-Civil Rights are protections that are created by law to shield individuals from discrimination, excessive force, unlawful arrest, suppression of speech and the violations of other freedoms.
-They are meant to ensure that individuals receive equal treatment under the law and that they be protected from illegal government actions.
-Civil Rights apply to a wide range of issues including police misconduct, employment discrimination, fair housing, voting rights and many other topics.
+Civil Rights are protections that are created by law to shield individuals from discrimination, excessive force, unlawful arrest, suppression of speech, and the violations of other freedoms.
+They are meant to ensure that individuals receive equal treatment under the law and that they are protected from illegal government actions.

-Civil rights provide protections for not only our African-American brothers and sisters, but for every person no matter their race, creed, nationality or religion who has been victimized by police misconduct, wrongfully convicted, unfairly treated at work or in any other arena where there has been a violation of a persons rights.
-If you feel you have ever been discriminated against on the basis of your unique identity at work, sexually harassed or faced a hostile environment based on race, gender, religion, age or other characteristic, give us a call.
+Civil rights provide protections for not only our African-American brothers and sisters, but for every person, no matter their race, creed, nationality, or religion, who has been victimized by police misconduct, wrongfully convicted, unfairly treated at work, or in any other arena where there has been a violation of a person's rights.
+If you feel you have ever been discriminated against on the basis of your unique identity at work, sexually harassed, or faced a hostile environment based on race, gender, religion, age, or other characteristic, give us a call.

 The Cochran Firm is here to obtain justice for you and/or your loved ones.